madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 ### <a name="PromotionService">- App Promotion Service</a>
 Features to promote applications.
-It increase user engagement and make a big user traffic between multiple apps.
+It helps increase user retention and user traffic between multiple apps.

 #### <a name="AppsInfo">- App Info</a>
-You can introduce other applications to your community.
-End-users can check new apps, share the app with friends on social media or download the app you have introduced from the store.
+Developers can introduce other applications to their existing community.
+End-users can check new apps, share the app with friends on social media or download the app you have introduced.

-If the application introduced has implemented AppSteroid, Forum information and video's of the game will also be shared in the info page.
+If the introduced application has implemented AppSteroid, Forum information and video's of the game will also be shared in the info page.
 Even if the application did not implemented AppSteroid, developers will be able to introduce the App by registering it on the Web Console.
-(In that case, Forum info and videos will not be shared.)
+(In this case, Forum info and videos will not be shared.)

 #### <a name="OfficialForum">- Official Forum</a>
 Open a new thread operated by the developer, and distribute app information to the user community.
-When the developer create a new thread, all users will receive a push message once.
+When the developer creates a new thread, all users will receive a push message once.
+Afterward, only users who have followed the thread will receive update notifications.

 - What can be done on the web console
 	- You can create the official forum from the `Forum` tab.

 #### <a name="SocialShare">- Social Share</a>
  End-users can share the following contents to major social medias.
-URL to the store will automatically be attached when a user shares a content.
-Default message used when sharing a content can be modified on the Web Console.
+URL to the store will automatically be attached when an user shares a content.
+Default sharing message can be modified on the Web Console by the developer.

 Contents that can be shared:
 - App Info